bfhmea4/mea4_01_habits/docs/project/project-decisions.md

 - Write controllers and accept some boilerplate code instead of using Spring Data
   - More flexibility by doing that
   - Learn one thing at a time.
 Too much magic for us now.
+- Use Spring Security and JWT for Authentication/Authorization